rachit3014/TriveousAssignment/README.md

 # Triveous Assignment Backend

-A comprehensive Node.js-based e-commerce platform that allows users to browse products, add items to their cart, place orders, and view their order history.
+A comprehensive Node.js based e-commerce platform that allows users to browse products, add items to their cart, place orders, and view their order history.

 ## Features